The Chestnut Press:

 Last on my wish list of poets to publish was Lawrence Sail, whose work I had also originally encountered in Mandeville Press booklets.
 Just a few days after I’d approached Lawrence, a pair of poems written especially for me turned up in the post.
 I had no idea that Lawrence intended to write new work solely for me and I was totally bowled over.
 Before long, this pair of poems saw the light of day as my fourth Chestnut Press outing.

 It was so pleasing to have finally published the work of all three poets I’d wanted to represent under my imprint.
 As far as doing what I’d hoped to when I first set out was concerned, I’d succeeded.
 I had never intended to be a long term publisher putting out a considerable body of work.
 My original aim was fulfilled and I didn’t need to do any more.
 And I very nearly didn’t.
-There’s a downside to my publishing activities: it’s a very expensive hobby.
-I have never attempted to make money from my editions, knowing full well that I’d fail if I tried.
-Instead my intention has always been to produce a handful of items that I want on my shelves, with a few copies left over to present to a select, like-minded, few.
-As you’d expect, this is a little harsh on one’s pocket.
+There’s a downside to my publishing activities, and that’s that it is a rather expensive hobby and harsh on one’s pocket.
 With this in mind I decided to call it a day.
 Inevitably, this was a decision that wouldn’t last particularly long and after a couple of years I found myself wanting to publish ‘just a little something’ more.
 This I did in the form of a couple of short single poems by Robert Bridges earlier this year.
 I’ve not stopped there either, as another poem by Jeffrey Turner has just seen publication.